Raging Waves Waterpark: Photos and Tips for the Yorkville Water Park

 Quokka-Nut Island was added in 2018.
 All ages can take part in the zero-depth pool or interactive play features and those between 36″ and 54″ tall can ride the slides in this area.

-Koala Kove was closed when we were there because they were short-staffed that day, but this zero-depth entry pool has 4 slides including the crocodile slide you can see in the photo above.
-It’s geared towards babies and toddlers.
+Koala Kove is a zero-depth entry pool with 4 slides including the crocodile slide you can see in the photo above.
+It’s geared towards babies and toddlers, as children 48″ and under are allowed in this area.

 For Everyone to Enjoy

 The Great Barrier Reef is a zero-depth pool that turns into a wave pool at regular intervals.
-There are three lifeguards on duty in this area.
-You can float on a tube, but the majority of people bob and swim.
-Lounge chairs are plentiful and there is even some shade.
+There are lifeguards stations around the area.
+Children 6 and under, as well as weak swimmers, are encouraged to wear a life jacket in this area.
+Lounge chairs are plentiful and there is even some shade coverage around the wave pool.

-Brock’s Giant Sandbox is a large sand area where you can play and build sand creations.
+Brock’s Giant Sandbox is a large sand area where you can play and build sand creations near the wave pool.
 There are many chairs around the perimeter and showers at the exit to wash off the sand.

 Rides for Those Between 42″ and 48″